mdda/mdda.github.io/_posts/OSS/2015-07-07-nvidia-on-fedora-22.md

 ### Now install the graphics drivers

+This is the first point at which the Nvidia software will actually check for the presence of an Nvidia video card.

 Run the Nvidia installer (look at the notes in this section for answer-hints):

 {% highlight bash %}